Jazz Handbook

 General Principles

-A student’s artistic progress in the Rutgers University Jazz program will be measured by the level of achievement in performance lessons, on juries, in ensemble participation, and in those courses — above all, Fundamentals I-III (for Undergraduates)– in which musicianship skills play a central role.
-Achievement in performance lessons will be indicated by both the major instructor’s grade and the reports of faculty members hearing juries.
-Regular attendance in Music Assembly and at Department concerts is also expected.
+A student’s progress in the Rutgers University Jazz program is measured through performance lessons, juries, ensemble participation, and musicianship courses (Fundamentals I-III).
+Achievement is indicated by the instructor’s grade and faculty reports from juries, with regular attendance at Music Assembly and concerts expected.

 Artistic Probation